 For example, one of the things that we spend time going over is the difference between estimating and guessing.
 We talk about how to spot trick phrases used by insurance lawyers and how to honestly answer questions without harming your case.

-If you know us at Champlain Valley Law, we do a lot of client work remotely.
+If you know us at Champlain Valley Law, we do a lot of clients work remotely.
 That’s one of the things we’re known for, but preparing to give testimony is one of the few areas where we invest a lot of time in person with you.

-Whether you need to come to our office in Burlington, Middlebury or Plattsburgh, we’ll meet with you as many as four or five times before you give testimony.
+Whether you need to come to our office in Burlington, Middlebury, or Plattsburgh, we’ll meet with you as many as four or five times before you give testimony.
 And we won’t let you give any testimony until you are well-prepared and completely confident.